 Retail People Index

-Website and PR image with logos_April 2025_white cropped
+Website and PR image with logos_sep 2025_white (2)

 The Retail People Index is critical reading for the industry as it provides data-driven insights into employee wellbeing, linking it to business performance, retention, and productivity.
 Understanding these factors is essential for retailers to stay competitive, reduce costs related to turnover and absenteeism, and create a healthier, happier, more engaged workforce.

-Retail People Index - September 2025
+Retail People Index - Q4 2025

 Complete the form below to receive your copy by email

-See the Index over time below:
+See the index over time